Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 **Congrats!** you can now program any modern [AVR Microcontrollers](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/avr-mcus) via UPDI with a simple USB-Serial adapter with a speed increase by a factor of twenty when compared with the prior *jtag2updi* method.

-## USB-C UPDI Programmer Manufacturing
+## USB-C UPDI Serial Programmer Manufacturing

 I made countless PCBs during my cycle of the [Fab Academy](https://fabacademy.org/), one of the first being a tool to program the rest, an [In-Circuit Programmer](http://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Assignments/week04/#in-circuit-programmer).
 Being one of the first boards I fabricated myself, from the PCB milling to soldering & stuffing, I hadn't yet taken up the practice of designing my boards, and for this assignment, fabricated the [In-Circuit Programmer](http://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Assignments/week04/#in-circuit-programmer) design of one of my mentors, [Dr. Adam Harris](http://sheekgeek.org/).
 This board is a specialized Arduino-like board, running on an ATMega 328p with a programmer sketch provided by the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library.
 The [In-Circuit Programmer](http://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Assignments/week04/#in-circuit-programmer) I fabricated in Fab Academy's operation is great, but due to new updates in the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library, the process can be optimized for faster speeds, and the board size and component requirements can be reduced.
 This board marks my first steps into the world of multi-layered PCB design and fabrication, a process I'm super pumped to pick up and apply to future projects.

 ### PCB Design

+<iframe src="https://drive.google.com/file/d/1sXxm9A5GLxVPGFNDkNBzLakp-TWlVKT2/preview" width="100%" height="500" allow="autoplay"></iframe>

 <center>